gordievvlad/Practice/Documentation/Software Requirements Specification.md

 <b>The list displays the following columns:</b>
 * Clients – client's name;
 * Number of products - the number of products the clients has;
-* Price $ - the price of all delivery or shipment.
+* Price $ - the price of all clients.

 ### 3.2 More about clients